 This calculation only includes items in the Web of Science database - books and articles in non-covered journals are not included.

-Click on Create Citation Report in the right column (this will take some time to calculate if the author has many articles)
+When the results are retrieved, click on Citation Report above the results and to the right (this will take some time to calculate if the author has many articles).

-Under the graphs the author's articles will be listed, in descending times cited order, showing the number of citations to each article per year.
+Under the graph(s) the author's articles will be listed, in descending times cited order, showing the number of citations to each article per year.
 The sort order of the articles can be changed to latest date, source, published year, etc. Only five columns of years are shown, but there are arrows to move through the years.
-Checkboxes beside the articles allow removal of individual items from the Citation Report or to restrict items by year.
+MInus signs beside the articles allow removal of individual items from the Citation Report.